liqul/liqul.github.io/index.md

 ### AIOps

-I'm working on various projects on AIOps now about detection, diagnosis, and mitigation in large-scale cloud systems.
+I'm working on various projects on AIOps now about incident detection, diagnosis, and mitigation in large-scale cloud systems.
 Please refer to my published papers (under the AIOps section below) for more details.

 ### Data Management for Industrial IoT